 The period of time during COVID provides many data points and observations that inform learning systems.
 So, when customers bought a substitute, that gave information to the system about what a customer would be willing to buy.
 So the idea of switching analysis and consumer decision trees and other aspects that are typically used as elements of any type of assortment review, and decision process, are completely different than they were before COVID.

-You can’t use a switching analysis pre-COVID to do a assortment review and decision for post-COVID.
-So that’s first condition is, is that, all of the data that you had before is less relevant because the customer has changed.
+You can’t use a switching analysis pre-COVID to do an assortment review and decision for post-COVID.
+So the first condition is, all of the data that you had before is less relevant because the customer has changed.
 The next piece of information is, is that customers have changed and the change is so rapid and dramatic, that retailers must respond rapidly.

 So you cause your supply chain to be 17% more efficient, to be able to handle more flow and volume for individual remaining SKUs than what you could do with the full 300 SKUs.
 So the rule of 17 applies even more today.
 And it’s something that every retailer should be engaged in immediately, taking an agile approach, reviewing and understanding the challenges, and then revising the assortments with an eye to removing duplication, applying the rule of 17, and then creating the longterm benefits to the supply chain and to the customer by having a category that is easier to shop, and that is more aligned with customer’s expectations.
 So really it’s taking the rule of 17 and applying it to these challenges that retailers are faced with right now.